CZ-NIC/mininterface/docs/Overview.md

 ## All possible interfaces

-Normally, you get an interface through [mininterface.run][] but if you do not wish to parse CLI and config file, you can invoke one directly.
+Normally, you get an interface through [mininterface.run][] but if you do not wish to parse CLI and config file, you can invoke one directly `from mininterface.interfaces import *`.

 Several interfaces exist: